-The Broad Institute has assembled an Interdisciplinary Research Consortium with the goal of developing a new paradigm for drug discovery and development that begins and ends with patients.
-The Consortium draws from advances in human biology (especially genetics and physiology) and combines novel chemicals (small molecules) with innovative high-throughput screening methods that focus on how these molecules affect cells and organisms.
-These effects are either phenotypic (how the cells look or behave), or genetic (what genes the cells express).
-Additional methods have been developed to help researchers identify the mechanism-of-action of these small molecules and to reveal potential toxicity issues early in the development cycle.
-These techniques are being used to identify potential new therapeutics for cancer, psychiatric disease, and other complex medical conditions.
+The Broad Institute assembled an Interdisciplinary Research Consortium with the goal of developing a new paradigm for drug discovery and development that begins and ends with patients.
+The Consortium drew from advances in human biology (especially genetics and physiology) and combined novel chemicals (small molecules) with innovative high-throughput screening methods that focused on how these molecules affect cells and organisms.
+These effects were either phenotypic (how the cells looked or behaved), or genetic (what genes the cells expressed).
+Additional methods were developed to help researchers identify the mechanism-of-action of these small molecules and to reveal potential toxicity issues early in the development cycle.
+These techniques were used to identify potential new therapeutics for cancer, psychiatric disease, and other complex medical conditions.

 Consortium Director and Scientists

 Schreiber, Stewart, 1RL1HG004671-01: TARGET ID

 - Raj L, Ide T, Gurkar AU, Foley M, Shenone M, Li X, Tolliday NJ, Golub TR, Carr SA, Shamji AF, Stern AM, Mandinova A, Schreiber SL, and Lee SW.
 Selective killing of cancer cells by a small molecule targeting the stress response to ROS.
 Nature 2011; 475(7355):231-4.
 PMID: 21753854.